Comparing DBUB Group (OTCMKTS:DBUB) and Conn’s (OTCMKTS:CONN)

 |N/A

-This table compares DBUB Group and Conn’s’ gross revenue, earnings per share (EPS) and valuation.
+This table compares Conn’s and DBUB Group’s top-line revenue, earnings per share and valuation.

 |Gross Revenue